HOW TO FIND AN EXTERNSHIP

 - Do not limit your search by location unless you are looking outside of the DC area;

-- Do not worry about whether students have externed recently; many employers hire interns rather than externs so it appears that they have not hired any students;
+- Do not worry about whether students have externed recently; many field placements hire interns rather than externs so it appears that they have not hired any students;

 - Review the qualifications carefully.
-Do not decide for the employers that you are not qualified for a position unless you see that there are specific qualifications that you do not meet.
+Do not decide for the organization that you are not qualified for a position unless you see that there are specific qualifications that you do not meet.

 Students who plan to work for law firms engaged in pro bono work that are not already listed in the Externship Database must speak with a member of the Externship Program staff, prior to requesting approval.

 - Externship Fair --In January, the Externship Program hosts an Externship Fair, held at the Washington College of Law.
 Representatives from over 100 organizations and agencies generally attend.
-Students have the opportunity to speak with employers and to obtain information about the organizations and the externships available.
-Most employers will accept resumes at the Fair.
+Students have the opportunity to speak with attorneys and to obtain information about the organizations and the externships available.
+Most field placements will accept resumes at the Fair.

 - Posted Listings -- Look at our MyWCL page, Externship Twitter account and bulletin boards ourtside room 413 ) for new listings and employers who are currently searching for externs.